nschoe/nschoeslabs/articles/2017-01-28-Docker-Taming-the-Beast-Part-4.md

 Hell yeah!
 So you see, it's very easy: the `--volumes-from <container-name>` allows to mount all volumes from the specified container(s) at the same mount points.

 I hope you appreciate the power of this option and its value.
-But be careful not to use it wrongly: since you cannot filter or chose volumes that you mount (you mount them all), you should do this only when you _need_ to mount all volumes.
+But be careful not to use it wrongly: since you cannot filter or choose volumes that you mount (you mount them all), you should do this only when you _need_ to mount all volumes.
 If you need to share a single volume, then you should find the volume name and mount it manually.
 Mounting all volumes with `--volumes-from` is especially useful when you want to backup a container: you instantiate a container than uses all volumes from another, make you backups, and then exit.

 By now, I'm sure you have at least four questions regarding `--volumes-from`, which must be: